 - “I want to feel rested and energized every morning for work”

-Let’s face it: nutrition information can be confusing and frustrating!
+Nutrition information can be confusing and frustrating!
 With varying opinions and conflicting research, you may wonder at times how to eat healthy.

 Evidence continues to point towards a Mediterranean style of eating to support health.
-And it doesn’t need to be complicated – the Dietary Guidelines for Americans recommends eating more seafood; filling half your plate with fruits and vegetables; switching to fat-free or low-fat milk; nixing the sugary beverages; watching the sodium; and enjoying your food, but less of it.
+It doesn’t need to be complicated – the Dietary Guidelines for Americans recommends eating more seafood; filling half your plate with fruits and vegetables; switching to fat-free or low-fat milk; nixing the sugary beverages; watching the sodium; and enjoying your food, but less of it.